mtrybulec/interviewer/doc/QUICK-START.md

 ```

 The `questionnaire` call above defines the title of the survey that will be displayed
 at the top of the output field.
-Next, it defines two pages: a `welcome` page and a `goodbye` page
+Next, it defines a `welcome` page
-that will be displayed before the interview starts and after it ends.
+that will be displayed before the interview starts.
 Here, this is just text,
 but it can be any valid Shiny output.

 Next come a series of questions, UI elements, page-breaks, and function definitions